MushafauBaba/Online-Gaming-Catch-the-Pink-Flamingo/README.md

 * Categorise the spenders om the platform
 * Understamd the age demography of the players
 * The country where the game is popular
-* Find out if ad targeted results into in game purchase
+* Analysis in-game purchase and optimization

 ## The algorithm to using this framework is as follows;
 * Initial descriptive analysis